Skip to main content

 • graphics

-The graphics of the game are generally considered average, with a rating around 5/10, though some players feel it exceeds expectations for a free title, suggesting a score closer to 7/10.
-While the character portraits and attack animations are praised for their quality, the overall artwork and animations lack detail, and certain map designs can hinder gameplay.
-Despite these limitations, the game manages to deliver a satisfactory visual experience given its budget constraints.
+The graphics of the game are generally considered average, with a rating around 5/10, though some reviewers feel it exceeds expectations for a free title, suggesting a score closer to 7/10.
+While the character portraits and attack animations are praised for their quality, the overall artwork and detail are limited, and certain maps restrict character usage, impacting gameplay experience.

-• “I don't know, because vs2 beat all of my expectations (graphics, story, class balance, challenge, and fun).”
+• “I don't know, because vs2 beat all of my expectations in terms of graphics, story, class balance, challenge, and fun.”

-• “The graphics compared to other games of this age are rather 5/10, but considering it is technically free, this is above expectations, even 7/10 in my opinion.”
+• “The graphics compared to other games of this age are rather 5/10, but considering it's technically free, this is above expectation, even 7/10 in my opinion.”

 • music